 Heading into it's NINTH year, the festival has hosted such notable up and comers as Grimes, of Montreal, The War On Drugs, Future Islands, Mac Demarco, Margo Price, Julien Baker, St. Lucia, DIIV, Ra Ra Riot, St. Paul & The Broken Bones and hundreds of others before they broke out of the pack.
 Offering three days of musical discovery, music fans can hop from venue to venue, beer in hand, keeping track of all of their favorite new acts (yep, you can drink in the streets here, as long as you stay in the historic district).

 As the festival has grown, more and more regional and national acts of the established nature have decided to make Savannah Stopover a destination in its' own right and we couldn't be more thrilled to welcome them.
 A collaborative effort of MusicFile Productions and countless volunteers, partners, vendors, and sponsors, from March 7-9, 2019, the Savannah Stopover will showcase 80+ bands in small to mid-size venues across Savannah’s walkable Historic District.
-Tickets will go on sale later this year!
+All passes for the 2019 Festival are on sale now!

 Kayne Lanahan - Founder/CEO